If you want to win Social Security disability benefits, in my opinion it is essential to get a Residual Functional Capacity statement.

 You can download the forms directly from the links above.

-Note: these are forms for your doctor (or other healthcare provider) to fill out.
+Keep in mind that these are forms for your doctor (or other healthcare provider) to fill out.
 Other than entering your name and Social Security number, you should not fill out the form nor suggest answers to your doctor.
 The entire purpose to these forms is that they are the doctor’s opinion about what you can and cannot do.

 Under SSR 06-03p, Social Security has to consider the opinion of “other acceptable sources,” such as nurse practitioners, physician assistants, licensed clinical social workers, naturopaths, chiropractors, audiologists, and therapists in determining what you can and cannot do.
 The take away point is that while it is often best to have the form completed, or at least co-signed, by a doctor, you can have the forms completed by another medical professional such as a nurse or PA.